 How should we live?
 What gives our lives meaning and purpose?
 What should we believe, and how can we be confident that our beliefs are true?
 These are the questions that have occupied philosophers for centuries, and that occupy us as we live our lives.
 Philosophy seeks to give rigorous, well thought out answers to these questions, or, at least to help us frame the right approaches to answering them.

-A precise and detailed study of philosophy has always been central to Marquette’s educational mission, since philosophy provides a principal forum for the serious discussion of the basic questions of life through a disciplined and critical analysis of the works of the greatest philosophers.
-At Marquette, the philosophical education of all students--graduate and undergraduate--is grounded in the pursuit of truth principally through a study of the Western intellectual and moral traditions from their Greek origins to the present.
+A precise and detailed study of philosophy has always been central to Marquette’s educational mission since philosophy provides a principal forum for the serious discussion of the basic questions of life through a disciplined and critical analysis of the greatest philosophers and.
+At Marquette, we pursue these and other perennial issues primarily through the study of Western philosophical traditions from their Greek origins to contemporary thought.

 The Philosophy Department has 25 regular full-time faculty and 1 full time visiting assistant professors, with a wide range of teaching and research interests.
 The department has a long tradition of research strengths in Medieval Philosophy and Continental Philosophy.
 During the past fifteen years, the department has greatly expanded teaching and research strength in ethics, social, and applied philosophy.

 For undergraduates, the department offers both a minor and a major.
 Undergraduate Philosophy majors can choose from one of four areas of specialization: History of Philosophy; Social, Political and Legal Philosophy; Ethics and Values; and Philosophy of Science and Mind.
 The Department of Philosophy offers an accelerated degree program which allows students to earn both their B.A. degree and M.A. degrees in Philosophy within in a five-year time period.